The Drifters: Classic first Drifters and Clyde McPhatter

 McPhatter was first replaced by original member David Baughan, who had been singing lead in concert while McPhatter was in the service.
 Baughan's voice was similar to McPhatter's, but his erratic behavior made him difficult to work with and unsuitable in the eyes of Atlantic Records executives.
 Baughan soon left the group to form the Harps (1955) (finding his way back into Bill Pinkney's Original Drifters in 1958), and was replaced by Johnny Moore (formerly of The Hornets).
-During September 1955, this lineup recorded an R&B hit with the A side "Adorable" reaching number one and the B side "Steamboat" going to number five.
-These were followed by "Ruby Baby" in February 1956, and "I Got to Get Myself a Woman".
+During September 1955, this lineup recorded an R&B hit with the A-side "Adorable" reaching number one and the B-side "Steamboat" going to number five.
+These were followed by "Ruby Baby" in February 1956, and "I Gotta Get Myself a Woman".

 Low salaries contributed to burnout among the members.
 Bill Pinkney was fired after asking Treadwell for more money.
 In protest, Andrew Thrasher left, as well.
 Pinkney formed The Flyers with lead singer Bobby Hendricks, who would leave to join the Drifters the next year.
-Pinkney was replaced by Tommy Evans (who had replaced Jimmy Ricks in The Ravens).
+Pinkney was replaced by Tommy Evans (who had replaced Jimmy Ricks in the Ravens).
 Charlie Hughes, a baritone, replaced Andrew Thrasher.
-Moore, Evans, Gerhart Thrasher, and Charlie Hughes got a top-10 hit in 1957 with "Fools Fall In Love" (number 69 Pop and number 10 R&B).
+Moore, Evans, Gerhart Thrasher, and Charlie Hughes got a top-10 hit in 1957 with "Fools Fall in Love" (number 69 Pop and number 10 R&B).

 Moore and Hughes were drafted in 1957 and replaced by Bobby Hendricks and Jimmy Milner.
 By early 1958, the lineup was Bobby Hendricks (lead tenor), Gerhart Thrasher (first tenor), Jimmy Milner (baritone), Tommy Evans (bass), and Jimmy Oliver (guitar).
 This lineup had one moderate hit, "Drip Drop" (number 58 Pop), released in April 1958.

 With declining popularity, the last of the original Drifters were reduced to working the club scene and doing double duty with gigs under the Coasters and the Ravens names.
 By May 1958, both Hendricks and Oliver had quit, returning only for a week's appearance at the Apollo Theater.
 During that week, one of the members got into a fight with the master of ceremonies for the Apollo Theatre's Amateur Night, Ralph Cooper.
 This was considered the last straw for Treadwell, who fired the entire group.
 After the argument with Cooper, Treadwell hired a group called the Five Crowns and renamed them "The Drifters".